Valer1yaaa/Valer1yaaa/README.md

 ### What can I do?

-- Application development in C#.
-- Understanding functional and object-oriented programming.
+- C#, PHP, object-oriented programming.
-- Deployment on Linux servers based on Debian, Docker containerization.
+- Debian, Docker.
 - Project management.
-Organization of other developers in the team and coordination.
-Administration of social networks.
-Communication with communities.
-- Development and creation of UI/UX, user-friendly and human interfaces.
-Prototyping a design in Figma.
+- UI/UX, Figma.
-- Database architecture design.
-- Building Business Processes (BPMN).
+- BPMN, UML.
-- Analytics using PowerBI, VBA Excel, RapidMiner.
+- PowerBI, VBA Excel, RapidMiner.

 ### **You can find me at:**